Finding Mr Right

-So there I was, happily single, doing all the things I loved, traveling the world, and the perfect age for Auntie’s in the family and neighborhood to look solemn and remind my parents that they had granted me way too much leeway and freedom of choice.
+So there I was, happily single, doing all the things I loved, traveling the world, and the perfect age for Auntie’s in the family and neighbourhood to look solemn and remind my parents that they had granted me way too much leeway and freedom of choice.
 My Parents and family laughed it off, every time.
 But, as yet another birthday came and went my Dad and Sister decided to change things, and without my knowledge I was enlisted with a Personalized Matrimonial Agency.

 Now, I had nothing against finding my spouse ‘Online’.
 After all times had changed and so had technology, and where else but Online could you peruse an array of guys as you sat at home in your pyjamas, was my logical reasoning.
 So, no I wasn’t livid that they had registered me, I was livid that it had been done without my knowledge!